Dir En Grey: 2010–2013: Dum Spiro Spero and The Unraveling

 The single "Lotus" was released on January 26, 2011, along with a new fan-club only tour named The Decomposition of the Moon, scheduled to run from May 14 to 26.
 The band released "Different Sense" on June 22.
-On August 1, 2011, Dir en Grey released an open letter on their official Facebook that accused the Japanese government of lying to its people and hiding the true danger of the radiation levels after the nuclear accidents caused by the 2011 Tōhoku earthquake and tsunami.
-In October, the band launched a campaign called Scream for the Truth, complete with a website and a billboard hanging in Times Square in New York City, in hopes of stopping the alleged misinformation and getting correct numbers.DIR EN GREY Bring their Potent Message "Scream For The Truth" to Times Square puregrainaudio.com Retrieved 2011-10-05.
+On August 1, 2011, Dir En Grey released an open letter on their official Facebook that accused the Japanese government of lying to its people and hiding the true danger of the radiation levels after the nuclear accidents caused by the 2011 Tōhoku earthquake and tsunami.
+In October, the band launched a campaign called Scream for the Truth, complete with a website and a billboard hanging in Times Square in New York City, in hopes of stopping the alleged misinformation and getting correct numbers.
 Their eighth studio album, Dum Spiro Spero, was released on August 3.
 Material from this album was showcased on the band's South and North American tour Age Quod Agis in November and December 2011.

 In February 2012, following a doctor's visit, vocalist Kyo was diagnosed with vocal nodule dysphonia, leading to Dir En Grey pulling out of the North American The Still Reckless Tour consisting of Asking Alexandria, Trivium, Motionless in White, and I See Stars.
 Although Kyo had been hospitalized before in 2006 and 2009 for vocal inflammation, he had not required surgery until this time.
 Kyo later stated that his condition was treated with medication.

 On August 11, 2012, Dir En Grey won the Extreme Metal Olympics organized by Loudwire, beating Death in the final.
 The band released the single "Rinkaku" on December 19 after their one-year and a half hiatus since their previous single release.
 Also, a tour titled In Situ began on December 25 in Tokyo.

 On April 3, 2013, they released their third EP, titled The Unraveling, with one new song and six re-recordings.
 Just a couple of days later on April 5, the band started their supporting tour Tabula Rasa for the new EP.
 In June 2013, the band participated in a short European tour.

 In September 2013, the band started their Ghoul tour, which ran from September 18 until October 23 in Japan and continued on November 3 in North America.
 The band also announced two back-to-back shows at the Nippon Budokan for March 2014 titled "Dum Spiro Spero" along with a new single, "Sustain the Untruth", which was released in January 2014.